 Let’s face it a good photograph starts with an in-focus image and I am going to explain some basic concepts and ideas that will get you to take tack sharp photos every time you want to.

-You may not always want an in-focus photo, depending on the message or mood you are trying to convey; for example there are times when you may want a part blurry image to create a feeling of speed or motion (a subject I will cover in another article).
+You may not always want everything in frame to be in focus, there are times when you may want a part blurry image to create a feeling of speed or motion or a particular mood (a subject I will cover in another article).

-In the photo above (of the Blue Waxbills) only the centre bird is tack sharp with the others being out of focus, this was intentional and is referred to as a shallow depth-of-field, achieved by selecting a wide aperture (f2.8 in this case).
+In the photo above (of the Blue Waxbills) only the centre bird is tack-sharp with the others being slightly out-of-focus but still clearly recognisable.

 - You the photographer